 - 5 ECTS Course (125-150 Student Learning Hours): 30-40 hours of class sessions; 85-120 hours of learning activities outside of class.

-Learning centres that offer a full programme must have a minimum course offering of 15 ECTS per year so that students can complete the Certificate or Qualification in Spiritual Formation within a maximum of four years or complete the Diploma or Qualification in Christian Ministry within a maximum of eight years (15 ECTS per year).
+Learning centres that offer a full programme must have a minimum course offering of 15 ECTS per year so that students can complete the Spiritual Formation Certificate or Qualification within a maximum of four years or complete the Christian Ministry Qualification or Diploma within a maximum of eight years (15 ECTS per year).

 Learning centres offering less than 15 ECTS per year do not guarantee their students to complete within the maximum number of years and are not considered fully active.
 These locations offer occasional coursework which may be applied to EuNC programmes at a later point or another centre, but students cannot complete a full program at these locations within the allowed period of time.

 To see which learning centres offer a full programme and which only occasional courses see section H on page 12 of the Academic Catalogue.

 The major difference between the ECTS and the US College Credit system is that the first is based on student load and the second on contact hours.
 (The ground rule for US credit system is that for every hour in class, students need to spend two outside of class.)
 While ECTS is more oriented towards the students (the time required for them to meet the intended outcomes), the U.S. system is more oriented towards the faculty (the time a faculty member needs to teach).

 Technically, the ECTS has no co-curricular or extra-curricular activities because every activity needed to meet the intended outcomes of the programme is valued with a certain number of ECTS.

 The conversion used by EuNC between ECTS and US College Credit is the following:

 0.50 ECTS = 0.30 US College Credit Hours